 Pulling smoked chicken is easy, affordable, and can be prepared ahead of time.
 We have tried using a whole chicken for this meal, but we have found that for a better all-around flavor, that maintains moisture and richness through each bite, utilizing chicken thighs and legs is by far a better route to take when constructing a sandwich.

 Plus, using chicken thighs allows you to smoke at a little higher temperature than normally since the thighs retain so much moisture compared to the whole chicken option.
-We are thinking about 2-3 hours at 275°F.
+For 3-4 lbs of chicken legs, we are thinking to cook for about 2-3 hours at 230-250°F.

 To begin, as we suggest with all chicken recipes, get that fowl into a brine.
 Let us list out everything we’ll need to get to brining our chicken and smoking, so we can start cooking and finish eating our meal.